 Balancing these factors may result in modifications to the design such as increasing sampling effort in high-density regions and decreasing effort in low density regions.
 At present, with stocks near historic lows and extremely low prices for fish sales, the current funding model may require that some low-density habitat be omitted from the design entirely (as occurred in 2020).
 This will have implications for data quality, particularly if such reductions in effort relative to proposed designs continue over multiple years.
-Note that this did not occur in the 2021 design, as the price increases observed in 2021 made it sufficient to include additional stations in core IPHC Regulatory Areas to generate a revenue-neutral coastwide design.
+Note that this did not occur in the 2021 design, as it was sufficient to include additional stations in core IPHC Regulatory Areas to generate a revenueneutral coastwide design.